Azure/RGCOPY/rgcopy-docu.md

 1. A source RG with the workload (VMs containing SAP System and script for starting SAP)
 2. The deployment tool (RGCOPY)

 RGCOPY tags are used to decouple these two parts.
 For example, the path of the SAP start script should not be part of the deployment (RGCOPY parameter `scriptStartSapPath`).
 It should rather be part of the workload.
-You can achieve this by setting RGCOPY Azure Tag `rgcopy.ScriptStartSap` on a VM in the source RG.
+You can achieve this by setting the Azure Tag `rgcopy.ScriptStartSap` on any VM in the source RG.
+Keep in mind that this is a tag of a VM , not a tag of the resource group.

 With RGCOPY Azure TAgs you can impact the RGCOPY behavior.
-These tags will also be copied to the target RG.
+These tags will also be copied to the VMs in the target RG.
 The tags are evaluated by RGCOPY as long as parameter switch **`ignoreTags`** is not set:

 virtual machine tag|[DataType]: usage
 :---|:---